InfiniteFB/stat5243-project3/README.md

-# STAT-GR5243 Project 3: A/B Test on Voice Interaction in Yiliu
+# STAT-GR5243 Project 3: Does Push-to-Talk Lead to Richer User Content?
+An A/B Testing on Voice Turn-Taking in Yiliu

 This project investigates how two different voice interaction modes affect user engagement and satisfaction in an AI‑powered journaling app.
 - **Control (VAD)**: Voice Activity Detection – turn ends automatically after 2 seconds of silence.